What is Zosyn?

 How should I use Zosyn?

-Zosyn is injected into a vein through an IV.
-You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Zosyn is given as an IV infusion into a vein.
+A healthcare provider will give your first dose and may teach you how to properly use the medication by yourself.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

-Use this medication for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Zosyn will not treat a viral infection such as the common cold or flu.
+Use Zosyn for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Zosyn will not treat a viral infection such as the flu or a common cold.

-This medication can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Zosyn.

 Mixed medicine in an infusion pump must be used within 12 hours if you keep it at room temperature.

-Mixed medication in an IV bag can also be stored in the refrigerator for up to 7 days.
 Do not freeze.
-Throw away any unused mixture that has not been used within that time.
+Throw away any unused mixture that has not been used within these times.

 What happens if I miss a dose?